 Once all of your rough mechanicals are installed, several inspections will be conducted by both Accent Homes, Inc. and the local municipal building department to ensure that the mechanical components along with the construction of your home comply with all municipal building codes.
 Upon the approval of all necessary inspections we will verify that those items specific to your home are installed prior to the installation of insulation and drywall.

 Insulation and Drywall

 Now that you have had an opportunity to review the status of your new home and all required inspections have been conducted, you will see your new home come to life.
-The first thing to happen next is the insulation will be installed in your exterior walls and in your attic.
+Next is the insulation will be installed in your exterior walls and in your attic.
 Once your home is insulated properly you will see several days of drywall installation take place.
 The drywall will be hung on the walls and ceilings of your new home.
 Typically this is a two to five day process.
 After the drywall is installed, there will be several days of taping and finishing the drywall.

 On or around the time the drywall work has begun in your new home, you will also see the exterior begin to take life.
 The exterior features such as siding, brick or stone etc. will be installed.
 During this phase of construction, we will be confirming the quality of the drywall installation as well as the exterior features of your new home.